CoCalc offers several options for hosting running Jupyter Notebooks online.

 This combination of communicating back and forth with a kernel and adding descriptive text makes this form of document very attractive.

-The default editor for Jupyter Notebooks on CoCalc is specific to this platform.
+The default client for Jupyter Notebooks on CoCalc is specific to this platform.
 It supports CoCalc’s advanced features, including real-time collaboration, side chat, and TimeTravel.
-Read more in our blogpost).
+Read more in our blogpost.
 The basic user interface looks like the following:

 Above the main area is a menu bar and a button row: